offworks/laraquent/README.md

 # laraquent
-An out of laravel eloquent 5.1 use, for a quick access to different microframeworks, and several extended uses.
+An out of Laravel Eloquent 5.1 extended use, and as a provider to different microframeworks.

 ### Usage
 Prepare the eloquent capsule using it's very own documentation